 The first-ever international content festival “ABU CON-FEST” ends on high note

-ABU’s brand-new international content festival “ABU CON-FEST” ended with #ABUdigital2023.
-The one of its kind, premiere event brought together over 150 producers and delegates from across Asia.
+The ABU’s brand-new international content festival “ABU CON-FEST” ended with #ABUdigital2023 on Friday, July 7, 2023.
+The premiere media event brought together over 150 producers and delegates from across Asia, and the Pacific.

-ABU Secretary General, Ahmed Nadeem, on the 1st day called on producers to unite to create wonderful moments with brilliant storytelling.
-He said, the need to focus on creative and engaging content has never been more crucial today.
+ABU Secretary General, Ahmed Nadeem, called on delegates to unite with passion to create wonderful moments with brilliance of storytelling.
+He said, the need to focus on creative and engaging content creation has never been more crucial than now.

 ABU Programme Director, Yasu Nagahata hoped the CON-FEST to be a bridge between ABU members.
 He said, ABU programmes aim is to create a platform for producers to share new ideas, and talk about creating content that matters.